Homemade fermented foods have more friendly bacteria than probiotic supplements! Boost your gut health with this easy sauerkraut recipe.

 What equipment do I need?

 For this simple sauerkraut recipe, you really don’t need any special fermentation equipment at all!
-You can use any glass jars, but my favorite for sauerkraut are half gallon wide mouth mason jars.
+You can use any glass jars, but my favorite for sauerkraut is half-gallon wide-mouth mason jars.
 If you’re interested in learning to ferment in a crock and are looking for one, I share my fermentation crock comparison here.
 Learn how to make sauerkraut in a crock here.

 For lids, I like to use the white plastic mason jar lids.
 I just put them on loosely to allow gas to escape during the fermentation process.
 While the jars are sitting on the counter, I put a towel underneath them, in case any liquid bubbles up and leaks out.
 If you’re in the market for some fermentation lids, check out my complete fermentation lid review and comparison here.